Lorentzian Einstein metrics with prescribed conformal infinity: Strategy of the proof

-{\em Step 1: The modified Einstein equation.} In Section~\ref{S.modified} we discuss how one can replace the Einstein equation~\eqref{Einstein} by a quasilinear hyperbolic system $Q(g)=0$ using DeTurck's trick.
-It should be noticed, however, that the lack of global hyperbolicity makes nontrivial some arguments in the proof that both equations are equivalent.
+{\em Step 1: The modified Einstein equation.} In Section~\ref{S.modified} we discuss how one can replace the Einstein equations~\eqref{Einstein} by a quasilinear hyperbolic system $Q(g)=0$ using DeTurck's trick.
+Although from a conceptual point of view the argument goes along familiar lines, the lack of global hyperbolicity makes technically nontrivial some arguments needed to prove that both equations are equivalent.
 This is established in Section~\ref{S.DeTurck} using ideas developed in the paper (Theorem~\ref{T.DeTurck}).

 {\em Step 2: Peeling off the metric.} In Section~\ref{S.peeling} we construct asymptotically anti-de Sitter metrics $\ga_l$ that are ``approximate solutions'' to the modified Einstein equation $Q(g)=0$ and satisfy the desired boundary conditions (Theorem~\ref{T.peeling}).
 These metrics have the property that $Q(\ga_l)$ is suitably small and are obtained from the boundary datum~$\hg$ in an essentially algebraic way that can be understood as peeling off the leading ``layers'' of the solution at $x=0$, step by step.
-The parameter~$l$ corresponds to the number of steps that one considers and is related to the norms in which $\ga_l$ is an approximate solution of the modified Einstein equation.
+The parameter~$l$ corresponds to the number of steps that one considers and is related to the norms in which $\ga_l$ is an approximate solution of the modified Einstein equations.
+One should notice that, in general, the rescaled metrics $\Bga_l:=x^2\ga_l$ are not smooth up to the boundary, but in some polyhomogeneous space $C^{n-1}\cap C^{p_l}\poly$.

 {\em Step 3: Setting an iteration within a suitable functional framework.} To construct the metric~$g$ that solves the modified Einstein equation, we write it as